AGalabov/AGalabov.github.io/advent-of-code-day-1-using-types.md

   T = BuildTuple<A>
 > = T extends Zero
   ?
 Length<Zero>
-  : T extends [...infer Rest, ...BuildTuple<B>] // just like with the any, we just define expand a tuple of the size to subtract
+  : T extends [...infer Rest, ...BuildTuple<B>] // just like with the any, we just define and expand a tuple of the size to subtract
   ?
 Length<Rest>
   : Length<Zero>;